Port Kennedy

 The level of cultural diversity witnessed in Port Kennedy was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Port Kennedy is above average in terms of cultural diversity, with 7.3% of its population speaking a language other than English at home and 30.7% born overseas.
-The main religion in Port Kennedy is Christianity, which makes up 42.6% of the population.
-However, the most apparent overrepresentation is in Islam, which comprises 0.7% of the population, compared to 3.2% across Greater Perth.
+Cultural diversity in Port Kennedy is higher than average, with 7.3% of the population speaking a non-English language at home and 30.7% born outside Australia.
+Christianity is the dominant religion, practiced by 42.6% of residents.
+The most distinct religious overrepresentation is Islam, which accounts for 0.7% of the population compared to 3.2% across Greater Perth.

-In terms of ancestry (country of birth of parents), the top three represented groups in Port Kennedy are English, comprising 36.3% of the population, which is substantially higher than the regional average of 28.0%, Australian, comprising 25.4% of the population, and Scottish, comprising 7.7% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Maori is notably overrepresented at 2.4% of Port Kennedy (vs 0.9% regionally), Welsh at 0.9% (vs 0.7%), and New Zealand at 1.2% (vs 0.8%).
+Looking at ancestral backgrounds based on the birthplaces of parents, the three largest groups in Port Kennedy are English at 36.3% of the population, which is higher than the regional average of 28.0%, Australian at 25.4%, and Scottish at 7.7%.
+There are also notable differences in other backgrounds, with Maori overrepresented at 2.4% of the population compared to 0.9% regionally, Welsh at 0.9% compared to 0.7%, and New Zealand ancestry at 1.2% compared to 0.8%.

 Frequently Asked Questions - Diversity